„TUC-PostDoc PRAXIS online“ - PostDocs from various universities share their experiences of changing into careers outside academia

 Language: German

-Registration: via the registration page (link follows)
+Registration: via the registration page

 Topic: "TUC-PostDoc PRAXIS online" meets "Spill the tea!
 From science to science management?"
 (University of Münster)